What is EOS Connect?

 Optimization Backends

-Akkudoktor EOS (Default)
+Akkudoktor EOS Server

 • Full-featured: Complex optimization algorithms

-• Comprehensive: Considers all system parameters
+• Comprehensive: Considers all system parameters including temperature forecasts

 • Flexible: Highly configurable

-• Server: Runs on port 8503
+• Server: Runs on port 8503 (external process)

 • GitHub: Akkudoktor-EOS/EOS